maubanel/UE5-Blueprints/constructor-begin/README.md

 ##### `Step 5.`\|`ITB`| :small_orange_diamond:

+Now in actors we can add components to it that add common game functionality to an object.

-Now you are going to press the <kbd>Add Component</kbd> button (make sure you are in the Viewport tab).
-Look for **Text Render** (you can start tyuping it in the search bar).
+Now you are going to press the <kbd>+ Add</kbd> Component button (make sure you are in the Viewport tab).
+Look for **Text Render** (you can start typing it in the search bar).
 This node will render 2D text for us in the game engine.

 ![add text render component](images/TextRenderComponent.png)